eugeniovaretti/streaming-data-analytics/codes/epl_bocce/readme.md

 ```
 create schema Boccia(
     playerID int,
-    numero int,
+    number int,
     distance double,
     status string
 );

-create schema Player(
-    playerID int, // can be sostituted by teamID if #members for each team is > 1
-    name string
-    // other informations about each player
-);

 create schema Boccino(
     round int,
-    distance double //represents the distance from the bowling line (not necessary)
 );
 ```

-An instance of the **Player** stream defines the players in the game (it is not mandatory but it could be useful if we want to store players' informations)
-An instance of the **Boccia** stream is issued once a certain Boccia is thrown or is moving.
+An instance of the **Boccia** stream is issued once a certain Boccia stops moving after being thrown or hit by another Boccia.
 An instance of **Boccino** stream is issued when every round starts.

 ### Assumptions
 Before delving into the problem it is better to define some assumptions to better model the data stream and the queries:

 - An instance of the Boccia type will only be thrown if the same Boccia has moved (either thrown by the player or hit by other bocce).
-The status of the Boccia represents this: status = "thrown" if the boccia is thrown, status = "moving" if the boccia is hit.
+The status of the Boccia represents this: status = "thrown" if the boccia is thrown, status = "hit" if the boccia is hit.

 - Between one throw of the boccia and another, 10 seconds pass, and the total duration of the game is 80 seconds